stazzes/stazzes/README.md

 Im Omar/Gamzee i use he/she pronouns, do ___NOT___ use they/them for me.

-doubles please don't interact with me.
+Gamzee doubles please don't interact with me.

-It is COMPLETELY fine to take inspiration from my skins. but please, don't outright copy things or color schemes I come up with
+It is COMPLETELY fine to take inspiration from my skins. but don't outright copy things or start making your own ver of chars we're in

 you can find my links/more info about me on my [rentry](https://rentry.co/stazzes)